newjersey/navigator.business.nj.gov/content/src/fundings/opportunity-partnership-find.md

 ---
 ## Eligibility

-* Any business can be part of the application, though funding is tied to individuals becoming future employees, not businesses
+Any business can be part of the application, though funding is tied to individuals becoming future employees, not businesses.

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }